 What To Serve With Chicken Wings

 Serve these delectable air fryer frozen chicken wings with classic sides.
 You can’t go wrong with carrots, fresh celery, blue cheese dressing or ranch dressing.
 If you want to make this into a full course meal, try pairing this recipe with some Air Fryer Potato Wedges, Frozen Onion Rings in the Air Fryer, KFC Coleslaw or Air Fryer French Fries.
 You can also try dipping them in a different sauce like Canes Sauce, BBQ Sauce, or whatever your favorite dipping sauce might be!
+I even like to enjoy them with some Crockpot Spinach Artichoke Dip!

 If you like these Frozen Chicken Wings in the air fryer, check out all of my Air Fryer Recipes!